accel-sim/accel-sim-framework/gpu-simulator/gpgpu-sim4.md

 3. **Interconnect**:

 We developed a fast built-in xbar interconnect instead of the complex Booksim-based xbar so the user can have more control and understanding of the interconnect.
 The user can switch between the built-in xbar and Booksim interconnect.
+The built-in xbar is a standard crossbar with iSLIP arbitration.
+For more details, see [local_interconnect.cc](https://github.com/accel-sim/gpgpu-sim_distribution/blob/dev/src/gpgpu-sim/local_interconnect.cc).

 ```
 # interconnection